BurningOKR/BurningOKR/docs/javadoc_guidelines.md

 ## Javadoc Guidelines

-Before we start the openVALIDATION team wants to thank [Stephen Colebourne](https://blog.joda.org/ "Stephen's blog") whose awesome [blog post](https://blog.joda.org/2012/11/javadoc-coding-standards.html) about His thoughts on Javadoc coding standards helped us a lot when creating the draft of our Javadoc guidelines (Follow Stephen on [Twitter](https://twitter.com/jodastephen)).
+Before we start the BurningOKR team wants to say thank you to [Stephen Colebourne](https://blog.joda.org/ "Stephen's blog") whose awesome [blog post](https://blog.joda.org/2012/11/javadoc-coding-standards.html) about his thoughts on Javadoc coding standards helped us a lot when creating the draft of our Javadoc guidelines (Follow Stephen on [Twitter](https://twitter.com/jodastephen)).